QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 ![addition](_images/addition.png)
 </div><div class="col-md-9">

-To add 5 (101) to 5 (101), you need to do like you would have in grad school, with a carry.
+To add 5 (101) to 5 (101), you need to do it like you would in grad school, with a carry.

 * $1+1=0$ with $carry={\color{cyan}1}$
 * $0+0+{\color{cyan}1}=1$ with $carry={\color{red}0}$